shivmgg/osd-doc/src/02_spec/07_modules/cdm/datainterface.rst

     - description

   * - 0
+    - ``reason``

-    - ``reason``:   Indicates the cause of the event generation.
+      Indicates the cause of the event generation.
       It can be a breakpoint or watchpoint hit.